PRK Vision Correction

 The recovery after PRK surgery is slightly longer than that of LASIK surgery, but it will be worth it!
 If recommended for you, it is a safer, more predictable option.
 Some things to keep in mind are:

-- Plan on having a relaxing, long weekend at home after PRK.
+- Plan on having a relaxing, long weekend at home after PRK surgery.
 Your eyes may feel scratchy and could have some light sensitivity.

 - You will see some immediate improvement in your vision, however vision fluctuation is normal and expected.